bewshy/Original-Prusa-Enclosure/README.md

 # Original-Prusa-Enclosure
-Original Prusa Enclosure
+Original Prusa Enclosure with cut outs removed for use with acrylic.

-This repository contains STEP files and STLs of the Enclosure parts.
+This repository contains STEP files for the Prusa Enclosure panels.

 **Links**